Are you a concerned citizen in the state of Kentucky or any state emulating Kentucky law? You should be.

 means "to measure the eye".
 By mere nature of the word, their profession centers around glasses and contacts and physical aids only.
 Why surgery now?

-and ophthalmologists!
 Are political contributions in KY speaking louder than public safety?
-In two years, optometrists spent over $607,000 on contributions and lobbyists to help promote
+In two years, optometrists spent over $607,000 on contributions and lobbyists to help promote their demands.
+They

 The KY Law allows optometrists to: